ubergarm/r1-ktransformers-guide/README.md

 $ cd ../..

 # there is a *HARD RUNTIME REQUIREMENT* on at least a single *CUDA* GPU w/ 16GB VRAM or more
+# might be able to prepend `MAX_JOBS=8 uv pip ...` or some way to speed it up a bit?
 $ uv pip install flash_attn --no-build-isolation

 # ONLY IF you have dual CPU sockets and >1TB RAM